florianfmmartin/LeafletPluto.jl/README.md

 ## Prerequisites

-PlutoMapPicker is a package for [Julia](https://julialang.org/).
+LeafletPluto is a package for [Julia](https://julialang.org/).
 It is is designed to be used in [Pluto notebooks](https://github.com/fonsp/Pluto.jl).
 If you are using Pluto, you're ready to use this package!

 ## Usage